BlyznytsiaOrg/bibernate-playground/README.md

 }
 ```

-logs result and we have just delete query.
-This optimization significantly reduces database overhead and enhances performance.
+Logs result shows and we have just delete query.
+This optimization reduces database overhead and enhances performance.

 ```bash
 23:24:32.040 [main] DEBUG i.g.b.bibernate.dao.EntityDao - Query DELETE FROM persons WHERE id = ?; bindValue id=2